Geometry Descriptions in scuff-em

 For details on how to write a

-section, see here.
+MATERIALsection, see here.

-The images corresponding to the .scuffgeo
+The images corresponding to the .scuffgeo files below were

-obtained using the scuff-analyze
+obtained using the scuff-analyze utility distributed with

 the scuff-em suite, like this: